davesnuthouse/RedGuild/README.md

 20. Improve RL tools so you can manually select who to give points to?
 21. (Done) Update class/role icons to match the classes but still work on info
 22. Button on ML scoreboard for filter to raid
-23. Refine "Broadcast DKP" button to just people in the group/raid
+23. (Done) Refine "Broadcast DKP" button to just people in the group/raid

 Known Bugs: